Breaking News | Court throws out Maina’s adjournment plea

 “If the counsel needs CTC (Certified True Copy), he will get it even though the court is a busy court,” he said.

-The judge ordered the witness to continue with her evidence-in-chief and ruled that if Mr Maina’s counsel, Mr Adibe, failed to cross examine the PW9 after she completed her testimony, the cross examination would be foreclosed.
+The judge ordered the witness to continue with her evidence-in-chief and ruled that if Maina’s counsel, Adibe, failed to cross-examine the PW9 after she completed her testimony, the cross-examination would be foreclosed.

-NAN reports that Mr Maina (the 1st defendant) was arraigned before Justice Abang, on October 25, 2019, by the EFCC alongside his firm, Common Input Property and Investment Ltd.
+NAN reports that Maina (1st defendant) was arraigned before Justice Abang, on Oct.
+25, 2019, by the EFCC alongside his firm, Common Input Property and Investment Ltd.

 Although he is facing 12-counts bordering on money laundering, he had pleaded not guilty to all the charges.